assareh/tfc-agent/tfc-agent-gke/README.md

 # Credential free provisioning with Terraform Cloud Agent on GCP GKE
+This Demo will create a default set of TFCB and GCP resources to enable multiple teams to each use IaC in their own TFCB agent pool.
+Each team will have a K8s namespace, and a mapping between their K8s service account and Google Service account.
+The GSA has specific Roles set that enable the IAM team to provide access to only the API's each team should have access to.
+Using Workload Identity the K8s SA is linked to the GSA and therefor the tfc-agent running under that K8s SA will have a limitted set of access.

 ## Create the IAM Admin workspace using TFCB API
 This workspace will create the following Identify and resource requirements for every team.